This gallery features the Far Pond home, a complete reconstruction by Bates Masi Architects.

 The kitchen space features this striking white slab of “floating” countertop attached to black metal wall, with built-in range.

-Master bedroom features large natural wood book case standing at foot of the bed over more of the natural hardwood flooring.
+Primary bedroom features large natural wood book case standing at foot of the bed over more of the natural hardwood flooring.
 Large black wardrobe stands at right, with another sliding glass patio door on left.

 Bathroom features minimalist, modern arched wood vanity with rectangular black vessel sink.
 Large exposed beam runs through above vertical window slat emerging from floor level.